codevibesmatter/admin-cloudflare/docs/ARCHITECTURE.md

    e. **Offline and Recovery:**
       - Changes continue in local MergeableStore when offline
-      - All changes are stored in LibSqlPersister
+      - All changes are persisted to browser storage using pgLite
       - Upon reconnection, WsSynchronizer automatically syncs
       - Conflicts are resolved using TinyBase's CRDT system
-      - DOs can recover state from either Storage or Turso
+      - DOs can recover state from either Storage or Neon Postgres

    f. **State Recovery:**
       - New clients first load state from WsServerDurableObject
       - DO serves state from its MergeableStore instance
-      - If DO is new/empty, state loads from Turso
+      - If DO is new/empty, state loads from Neon Postgres
       - Clients receive real-time updates through WsSynchronizer
-      - LibSqlPersister provides fast access to historical data
+      - Browser-persisted state via pgLite enables fast local access

 ### Type Safety System